RandomcodeDev/FalseKing/DESIGN.md

 - Main game code is stored on GitHub, but assets and precompiled dependencies are stored on a personal Gitea server to get around file size limits.
-Any closed platform (console) related material (binaries, abstraction code) is to be kept in a private repository on the Gitea server.
+Any closed platform (console) related material (binaries, abstraction code) is to be kept in a private repository on GitHub.
 - Due to very simple formats, assets can largely be developed with any image editor and text editor, as well as some form of audio editor
 - Instead of having scripting, everything will simply be implemented in C++.
-  Some form of extension system may be introduced.
+  Some form of extension system may be introduced, to allow for user created modifications.

 ## Target platforms